 There are women who get their pre-pregnancy body back in six weeks.
 Others who get it back in six months.
 There are women who realize their shape will never be the same, but still come to terms with their new figure quickly – nine months in, nine months out and back in some fab jeans and heels.

 And then there are the rest of us.
 And I think the rest of us are the majority.
 The silent majority.

-Emerson is almost two years old, and I still freak out sometimes when catching my nude reflection in the full length mirror in my bedroom.
+My daughter is almost two years old, and I still freak out sometimes when catching my nude reflection in the full length mirror in my bedroom.
 Who IS this woman?